ammanvedi/launchpad/readme.md

 If you missed these values in the terraform output you can also go to teh application in Digital Ocean and find it in the application settings.

+### Database Migration

+Another action needs to be run manually, `Database :: Prod :: Apply Migrations` This will set up the production database with the initial schema that is need to for the app to function properly.

 ### Future Deployments